Incontinence — the condition nobody wants to talk about

 Overflow incontinence happens when the bladder becomes so full that it overflows, often without the person feeling a strong urge to urinate.
 This is common in men with enlarged prostates that obstruct urine flow.
 It can also happen when people limit fluid intake too much or when medications interfere with normal bladder emptying.

-Bowel incontinence is less common than urinary incontinence but also more emotionally fraught.
-It's even more embarrassing and even more likely to drive people into isolation.
-Bowel incontinence can be caused by diarrhea, constipation (paradoxically, where leakage around a fecal impaction occurs), damage to the anal sphincter, or neurological problems affecting bowel control.
+Mixed incontinence involves more than one type.
+Bowel incontinence is less common than urinary incontinence but is even more emotionally fraught and more likely to drive people into isolation.
+Bowel incontinence can be caused by diarrhea, constipation (where leakage around a fecal impaction occurs), damage to the anal sphincter, or neurological problems affecting bowel control.

 Why It Happens

 For urinary incontinence, the causes are physical and physiological.
 The pelvic floor muscles weaken with age and with hormonal changes.
 The bladder becomes less elastic.
 The urethra becomes shorter and less mobile.
-The kidney function changes and some medications affect urine production.
+Kidney function changes and some medications affect urine production.
 In men, prostate enlargement restricts urine flow.
 In women, urinary tract infections, which become more common with age, can trigger incontinence.

 Neurological causes are important too.
 Conditions affecting the nerves that control the bladder, like diabetes, stroke, or Parkinson's disease, can cause incontinence.
 Spinal cord problems can affect bladder control.
 Even cognitive changes from dementia can interfere with the person's ability to recognize the need to urinate or to remember where the bathroom is.